soiltechproject/fsm-docs/USAGE.md

 Paddock(otherGridFiles=[clayFile1], bounds=bounds, soilPointDataArray=Seq(), ndviFile=[ndviFile1])
 ```

-Now we have created a paddock that we can perform some processing on.
+Now we have created a paddock that we can perform some processing with.
 In this case, we did not include anything in our `soilPointDataArray`.
-Will will learn how to prepare the `soilPointDataArray` in the next section.
+We will learn how to prepare the `soilPointDataArray` in the next section.

 ## Step 2: Prepare the soilPointDataArray